-OTTAWA, June 13, 2014 /CNW/ - As part of the strengthened and modernized Canadian Environmental Assessment Act, 2012 (CEAA 2012) put in place to support the government's Responsible Resource Development Initiative, the Canadian Environmental Assessment Agency commenced a federal environmental assessment of the proposed Hardrock Deposit Project, located in Ontario.
+OTTAWA, April 28, 2014 /CNW/ - As part of the strengthened and modernized Canadian Environmental Assessment Act, 2012 (CEAA 2012) put in place to support the government's Responsible Resource Development Initiative, the Canadian Environmental Assessment Agency must decide whether a federal environmental assessment is required for the proposed Hardrock Deposit Project, located in Ontario.

 Hardrock Deposit Project

 Projects subject to CEAA 2012 are assessed using a science-based approach.
 If the project is permitted to proceed to the next phase, it will continue to be subject to Canada's strong environmental laws, rigorous enforcement and follow-up, and increased fines for non-compliance.

 - The Canadian Environmental Assessment Agency is seeking public comments on the summary of the project description for the proposed Hardrock Deposit Project, located in Ontario.
 The summary of the project description and more information on this project are available on the Canadian Environmental Assessment Registry website, reference number 80068.